w3c/event-timing/README.md

 * CompositionEvents
 * Events of type "scroll"

-This proposal explains the minimal API required to solve the following use cases:
+This proposal defines an API addressing the following use cases:

 1. Observe the queueing delay of input events before event handlers are registered.
 2. Measure combined event handler duration, including browser event handling logic.